Towards a more algebraic footing for quantum field theory: Introduction

 \subsection{Preview of the paper}

 The main focus in the present paper will be on extending the algebraic and combinatorial approach that, in earlier work \cite{JKM1}, we applied to the Legendre transform to the Fourier transform and, therefore, to the path integral.
-For simplicity, we will here work with the univariate case.
+For simplicity, as for example in \cite{JKM1,Bo}, here we will work with the univariate case which means we only have one field on a $0$-dimensional space.

 In Section~\ref{S:EnBackG}, we will give an account of a correspondence between (algebraic) operations on the ring of formal power series and combinatorial operations on sets of combinatorial configurations.
 This section is confined in generality strictly to the purposes of this paper and includes the well-known analogue of Lagrange's Inversion Theorem.